alghafli/bitpit/docs/source/specify-path-and-rate-limit.rst

     #end of the main thread

-Next, we will do our final tunes to our downloader.
+In :doc:`additional-tuning`, we will do our final tunes to our downloader.